encore64/s10-syx2wav/README.md

-# roland_s10_syx2wav
-Roland S-10 .syx to .wav conversion
+# Roland S-10 .syx to .wav conversion

+Takes a sysex-file intended for Roland S-10, analyzes the sysex data and writes one or more wav-files.

+`$ s10-syx2wav input.syx`

+The wav-filename will be based on 1) the input file, 2) the sampling structure used, 3) what wave parameter and 4) the tone name.
+For example, converting the file `input.syx` may generate `input - A-B (A) ToneName.wav`.

+The resulting wav-file(s) will be either 15 or 30 kHz 16 bit mono and includes the loop information.